GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/drive-business-success/index.md

 ![Installed users had a 2.5x higher conversion rate](img-9.jpg)

 Installation is a great way to make people return on your site and improve your customer loyalty.
-You can also think of personalising the experience for those premium users.
+You can also think of personalizing the experience for those premium users.

 Even if you already have a native app, you may test to propose your app first